Choose another country or region to see content specific to your location and shop online.

 If you own a website and see this error when you open it, you might be a little bit confused.
 “My website doesn’t contain any dangerous content”, you’ll say to yourself.
 Whilst the content on your website may pose no threat to those around you – there are other, important features of your website that you must monitor in order to remove this icon from your website.
 This article will take a look at the reasons why your website looks like this, and how you can prevent it.

-Why your website is labelled as ‘Site Not Secure’
+Why your WordPress website has a ‘Site Not Secure’ warning

 If your website had an SSL certificate properly installed, you would see something like this: